andyvroberts/apricot/DataZonesA.md

 **DB Tables**
 Because database table copies are stored in compressed formats such as Parquet, there is no need to project (select) columns, although for large data tables, a filter to retrieve new or changed records is an advantage.
 For tables where changes cannot be identified, the entire table can be copied at every ingest frequency.
 **Files**
-File-based data such as JSON or XML should be stored in their native formats.
+File-based data such as JSON or XML are usually stored in their native formats.
 Although these formats are not compressed, they generally represent smaller data payloads such as messages or more targeted and specific content.
 <br>

 ## 2. Warehouse/Lakehouse Layer